 I know this is the step that always gets skipped over.
-But its honestly super important, even if you use chalk paint!
+But it’s honestly super important, even if you use chalk paint!

 Even though most chalk paint says that it will adhere to anything.
 Trust me, and don’t believe it.

 If your furniture has any slickness or shine to it, it MUST be scuff sanded (this should only take a few minutes) so then your paint has something to hold onto.

-Otherwise the paint can easily scratch off, or even peel off!
+Otherwise, the paint can easily scratch off, or even peel off!

 I know chalk paint says that you don’t need to prime.
-But, they don’t tell you about bleedthrough issues you will most likely have if you don’t.
+But, they don’t tell you about bleed-through issues you will most likely have if you don’t.

 Bleed through is a nasty bugger that shows up as little stains in your paint.
 No matter how many coats of paint you put on, they will just keep showing up.